-This section summarises policy guidelines used by the Department of Mines, Industry Regulation and Safety (DMIRS) for the requirement, receival, enforcement and retirement of UPBs.
+This section identifies the Department of Mines, Industry Regulation and Safety’s (DMIRS) policies and procedures for the requirement, lodgement, variation, enforcement and retirement of UPBs as mining securities for compliance with environmental conditions imposed under the Mining Act 1978.

 Requirements for a UPB